Community Partnerships and Sponsoring Agencies

 Save the Southern Club Initiative

-While out on a September 2012 fieldwork trip to St. Landry Parish, center staff John Sharp and Jennifer Guidry unwittingly became part of an initiative to preserve the 50-year-old dancehall on the outskirts of Opelousas.
-Working with family members and community leaders, their collaboration led to a series of public meetings to generate support, the formation of a group to begin fundraising for repairs to the Southern Club and new information for the center's ongoing Dancehalls of South Louisiana project.
-The center is also preparing a National Register of Historic Places application for the Southern Club, which is scheduled for review in Fall 2014.
+While out on a September 2012 fieldwork trip to St. Landry Parish, center staff John Sharp and Jennifer Ritter Guidry unwittingly became part of an initiative to preserve the 50-year-old dancehall on the outskirts of Opelousas.
+Working with family members and community leaders, their collaboration led to a series of public meetings to generate support, the formation of a group to begin fundraising for repairs to the Southern Club and new information for the center's ongoing Dancehalls of Louisiana project.
+The center prepared a National Register of Historic Places application for the Southern Club, which is scheduled for review.

 Encore Radio Show on KRVS